AllyncID/AllyncID/README.md

 ## Tech Stack

 The main languages, tools, and platforms I use across development, design, and production workflows.
-This stack reflects the technologies I rely on most when building plugins, systems, interfaces, and digital products.
+This stack reflects the technologies I rely on most when building plugins, systems, interfaces, bots, and digital products.

 ### Languages
 <p>